 Services › Apostille Certification

-Burundi is now accepting and issuing Apostille certificates.
-Please note: our office will be closed for Easter holidays on We will reopen on Tuesday 7th April 2015 at 8.30am. e-Apostilles have the same legal standing as paper Apostilles confirmed by the recent HCCH Forum Conclusions & Recommendations(.pdf) 256k.* We are now located at: Ground Floor, Archives NZ, 10 Mulgrave Street, Wellington 6011.
+Burundi is now accepting and issuing Apostille certificates. e-Apostilles have the same legal standing as paper Apostilles confirmed by the recent HCCH Forum Conclusions & Recommendations(.pdf) 256k.* We are now located at: Ground Floor, Archives NZ, 10 Mulgrave Street, Wellington 6011.
 Please click here for our new Application Form (.pdf) 73k.* Submission of incorrect documentation will cause delays; please ensure that you read our requirements below or contact our office beforehand.

 Please note :